Novi Pazar: Name

 During the 14th century under the old Serbian fortress of Stari Ras, an important market-place named Trgovište started to develop.
 By the middle of the 15th century, in the time of the final Ottoman Empire conquest of Old Serbia, another market-place was developing some 11 km to the east.
 The older place became known as Staro Trgovište (Old Trgovište, Eski Pazar) and the younger as Novo Trgovište (New Trgovište, Yeni Pazar).
 The latter developed into the modern city of Novi Pazar.

 The name "Novi Pazar" (meaning 'New Bazaar') was derived from the Serbian name Novo Trgovište, via the Turkish name Yeni Pazar, which is itself derived from bazaar (from Persian (bāzār) 'market'; from (bahā-chār) 'place of prices').
 The city is known as Pazari i Ri or Tregu i Ri in Albanian and simply Novi Pazar in Bosnian.
 Aside from that it is still known as Yeni Pazar in modern-day Turkey.

 Geography

 Novi Pazar is located in the valleys of the Jošanica, Raška, Deževska, and Ljudska rivers.
 It lies at an elevation of 496m, in the southeast Raška region.
 The city is surrounded by the Golija and Rogozna mountains, and the Pešter plateau lies to the west.
-The total area of the city administrative area is 742 km^{2}.
+The city's total administrative area is 742 km^{2}.
 It contains 100 settlements, mostly small and spread over hills and mountains surrounding the city.
 The largest village is Mur, with over 3000 residents.